Strongly Connected Components (SCC)

 visited = set()

-# 1. Fill stack with vertices by finish time
+# Fill stack

 for i in range(self.V):